-Not long ago, I popped open one of my horror movie binders and fished out an old favorite that I’d forgotten about.
+Recently I fished out a movie I’d nearly forgotten about.
 Back in 1993, my friend Suzanne gave me a call saying she wanted to go out to see a movie.
-This meant that, per our usual custom, SHE would pick out what we’d see though I never complained as I was always happy for an opportunity to do something social.
-Especially, at that time, if it was with someone of the opposite sex.
-I can honestly say that it never bothered me that 90% of her choices were forgettable nightmares.
-Of course even a broken grandfather clock is right at least twice a day and, every once in a great while, Suzanne would pick a winner.
-This was definitely the case on the night she’d chosen us to see FIRE IN THE SKY.
+This meant that, per our usual custom, SHE would pick out what we’d see and though I never complained 90% of her choices were forgettable nightmares.
+Of course even a broken clock is right at least twice a day and, every once in a great while, Suzanne would pick a winner.
+This was definitely the case when she chose FIRE IN THE SKY.

 The story takes place in Snowflake, Arizona where a crew of loggers; Travis Walton (D.B.
 Sweeney), Mike Rogers (Robert Patrick), Allan Dallas (Craig Sheffer), David Whitlock (Peter Berg), Greg Hayes (played by an adult “Elliott” from E.T.
 Henry Thomas), and Bobby Cogdill (Bradley Craig) encounter an alien ship while leaving their work site.
 With the majority of the crew understandably wanting to get the Hell out of there, the adventurous Walton’s curiosity gets the best of him and he leaves the vehicle to get a closer look.